c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	execute = overlay
 ```

-Overlay superimposes the transferred bands in the given order.
+Overlay superimposes the *selected* images or bands in the given order.
 The last band has the highest priority.
 Gaps (NoData) remain empty until a band contains valid values.

 ---

-### Principal (Process) #

-**Principal component rotation**
+### *Principal:* Calculate a principal component rotation

 ```
 IMALYS [reduce]